Skip to main content

 T-shirts that you put into a T-shirt quilt should have been washed in your washing machine prior to being made into a quilt.
 Most of them have been washed over and over and over.
 In a T-shirt quilt, it is not the T-shirts that would require you to dry-clean your quilt.

-Exception – If a fabric other than T-shirt material has been used in a quilt.
-If such a material required dry-cleaning before being used in a quilt, it then makes the entire quilt dry-clean only.
+Exception –If fabrics other than T-shirt material have been used in a quilt and those fabrics require dry-cleaning prior to quilting, the entire quilt then becomes designated as dry-clean only.
 A good example of this would be adding a necktie.
 Typically, neckties are silk.
 And silk requires dry-cleaning.

 Batting